TechLabs-Berlin/data-science-accelerator/ml-deep-dive/svm.md

 Create some classification reports to compare performance with different kernels.

 ## Optional Reading
-Here are some additional resources to explore SVMs further if you are so inclined:
+Here are some additional resources to explore SVMs further (if you are so inclined):
 - [Idiot's Guide to SVMs](https://web.mit.edu/6.034/wwwbob/svm.pdf)
 - [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/05.07-support-vector-machines.html)